-1. Expenses - this amount is transferred from the Fund to the Authority to meet the investment, scheme administration and operating expenses of the Authority (see page 23).

-2. The surplus in the Forecast Income Statement is lower than the projected Forecast Investment Income in Table 1, (on page 6), as the Forecast Income Statement above includes all the costs for the Authority.
+- 1. Expenses this amount is transferred from the Fund to the Authority to meet the investment, scheme administration and operating expenses of the Authority (see page 23). - 2.
+The surplus in the Forecast Statement of Changes in Net Assets is lower than the projected Forecast Investment Income in Table 1, (on page 6), as the Forecast Statement of Changes in Net Assets above includes all the costs for the Authority.